dm-drogeriemarkt/foreman_git_templates/README.md

 ![Host Parameters](./doc/images/host_parameters.png)

 From now the template content for this host will be fetched from the repository.
 To test this open `/unattended/provision?spoof=<host_ip>`.
-Template from `provision` directory should be rendered.
+The template stored in the `provision` directory should be rendered.

 ### Troubleshooting